vtamara/turbolinks_prob50/README.md

 Some rails application, like this one, require saving automatically a form while the user is filling it, but continue editing the form.
-This was simpler to do with Turbolinks 2.5.3
+This was simpler to do with Turbolinks 2.5.3, but also possible with Turbolinks 5.0 although not very well documented.

 This simple application has one form with 2 tabs and some fields in each tab.
 It is expected that the form will save automatically when the user changes